qing762/roblox-auto-signup/README.md

 #### 1. Portable executable method:
 - Just download the executable from the [releases tab](https://github.com/qing762/roblox-auto-signup/releases) and run it to generate accounts.
 - If your antivirus has flagged for potential malware, that should be a false flag so feel free to safely ignore.
-If you dont trust it enough somehow, feel free to use [Step 2](https://github.com/qing762/roblox-auto-signup#2-python-file-method) instead.
+If you dont trust it enough somehow, feel free to use [Step 2](https://github.com/qing762/roblox-auto-signup#2-python-file-method) and build it yourself instead.
 - The account details should be generated at the `accounts.txt` file under the same directory.

 #### 2. Python file method: